-5.19 ORIENTATION AND REGISTRATION
+5.20 ORIENTATION AND REGISTRATION

 All first-year students are required to attend the Orientation Assembly in the College Hall on July 19 (schedule to be confirmed on website after the interviews).
 After the assembly, they will meet their teachers in their respective departments and fill in the registration forms.
-This will be followed by the Freshers' Lunch in the Dining Hall.
+This will be followed by the Freshers'

-5.20 POST-GRADUATE ADMISSIONS
+5.21 POSTGRADUATE ADMISSIONS

-The College admits students to the following master's degree courses, However, all teaching is conducted by the respective departments in the University of Delhi.
+The College admits students to the following master's degree courses, However, all academic engagement, apart from tutorials for specific courses, are conducted by the respective departments in the University of Delhi.

-1.M.A.
+- 1.M.A.
 Economics

-2.M.A.
+- 2.M.A.
 English

-3.M.A.
+- 3.M.A.
 History

-4.M.A.
+- 4.M.A.
 Philosophy

-5.M.A.
-Sanskrit
+- 5.M.A.
+Sanskrit 6.M.A./M.Sc.

-6.M.A./M.Sc.
 Mathematics

-7.M.A./M.Sc.
+- 7.M.A./M.Sc.
 Operations Research

-8.M.Sc.
-Chemistry
+- 8.M.Sc.
+Chemistry 9.
+M.Sc.

-9.M.Sc.
 Physics